Abdominal Fat in Men and Women

 These results are replacing the waist-to-hip ratio (waist size divided by hip size) as an indicator of fat distribution; even though this is easier to measure and almost as accurate.
 There’s also evidence that waist circumference is a better predictor of health problems than body mass index (BMI), which indicates only total body fat.

-The good news is that visceral fat reduces fairly easily to exercise and diet; in turn benefiting reductions in lower blood pressure to more favorable cholesterol levels.
+The good news is that visceral fat reduces fairly easily to exercise and diet; in turn, benefiting reductions in lower blood pressure to more favourable cholesterol levels.

 Subcutaneous fat located at the waist — the pinch-able stuff — can be frustratingly difficult to budge, in normal-weight people, it’s generally not considered as much of a health threat as visceral fat is, however for many the visual effect is unappealing.

 ZeroFat programmes are the perfect partner to reduce Subcutaneous fat combined with sensible eating plans and easy to follow, exercise regimes to reduce Visceral fat at Aesthetica.